ewancoder/ewancoder.github.io/content/dev/concurrency/introduction.md

 ### Peeling bananas on a single-core CPU

-> The following examples are extremely simplified so fundamental concepts of concurrency can be understood without delving into the depths of real CPU structure and operation.
+> The following examples are extremely simplified so that fundamental concepts of concurrency can be understood without delving into the depths of real CPU structure and operation.

 First let's discuss how single-core CPU performs operations.
 Simply put, single-core central processor unit (CPU) performs instructions in an orderly fashion, one by one, in a row.
 It cannot execute two operations simultaneously, it will always execute them one by one.